-CAPSTONE PROJECT
+COMP3901 CAPSTONE PROJECT

-COMP2140 - Software Engineering, COMP2211 - Analysis of Algorithms,
+COMP2140 - Software Engineering, COMP2211 - Analysis of Algorithms, INFO2111(for IT majors),

 AND any 6 credits of Level 2 or 3 Computing code courses.

 The specific technical topics covered by each group will depend on the type of project.
 Common examples of such topics include (but are not limited to) Database Design, Web Programming, User-Interface Design, Mobile Application Development, Algorithm Design.